RichardAtCT/claude-code-openai-wrapper/README.md

   - Waits for completion then sends only the final assistant message
   - Ideal for programmatic usage or when you only need the final result
   - Note: This buffers the entire response, so initial latency will be higher

+### 🔄 **SSE Keepalive Configuration**

+Prevents connection timeouts during long-running requests by sending invisible keepalive comments:

+- **Default interval**: 30 seconds (`SSE_KEEPALIVE_INTERVAL=30`)
+- **How it works**: Sends SSE comments (lines starting with `:`) that are automatically ignored by clients
+- **When it's used**: During any pause in streaming longer than the configured interval
+- **Invisible to clients**: Keepalive comments don't appear in the response content

+This feature ensures that:
+- Long Claude processing times don't cause connection timeouts
+- Proxies and load balancers don't close "idle" connections
+- Works seamlessly with both progress markers enabled and disabled

 Example messages include positive, subtly humorous updates:
 - "Working on it", "Still processing", "Crafting your response"